-Figure 3.6: Cosine and Sine function code
+Figure 3.6: Cosine and Sine Function Code

 Next, the flowchart for the iris normalization block is as shown in Figure 3.7.
 The process of the flow begins when the inputs are received from the previous sub-system (segmentation).
 Once the inputs are received, a flag will indicate 1 before performing pupil and iris coordinates calculation.
 After the coordinates of the pupil and iris is calculated, the range of rows and columns needed for iris extraction is calculated based on the coordinates of the pupil and iris.